LukeSmithxyz/based.cooking/src/australian-snags.md

 # Australian snags

-An australian BBQ classic tridation that is simple and very easy to make.
+An australian BBQ classic tradition that is simple and very easy to make.
 Great for parties and outdoor events especially national events.
 Sometimes served at hardware chains.

 - ⏲️ Prep time: 2 min